 Who scored the most points in NBA history?

-Los Angeles Lakers legend Kareem Abdul-Jabbar holds the record for the most points in NBA history, scoring a whopping 38,387 throughout his brilliant 20 seasons in the NBA.
+Los Angeles Lakers legend Kareem Abdul-Jabbar holds the record for the most points tallied toward NBA scores in league history, scoring a whopping 38,387 throughout his brilliant 20 seasons in the NBA.

 Fellow Lakers legend LeBron James is quickly approaching him.
-Currently, he’s 1,326 points from surpassing Abdul-Jabbar.
+Currently, he is 364 points from surpassing Abdul-Jabbar.
 James will more than likely break the record at some point during the 2022-23 NBA season.
+You can follow James’ progress in breaking the record on Sportsnaut.

 Who scored the most points in the NBA in the 1980s?